 - Several blankets and/or a sleeping bag. *You can email email@example.com up to two weeks before your arrival date to inquire about what size sheets you will need if you are staying in indoor housing.

-- Wall hangings, rugs, or other materials to create comfortable and homey space.
+- Wall hangings, rugs, or other materials to create a comfortable and homey space.

 - Additional Note – If you are bringing a cell phone to campus, please note that Verizon has extremely limited service on Omega’s campus.
 Better service has been found with AT&T and StraightTalk wireless providers.

 Part Time Residential Staff (tenters) should bring: